Error-331/code_tests/docs/bible/links.md

 Faithful Love - February 3 (Psalm 89:33 KJV; We can't manipulate of mess up what God has decided to do; When we know the generosity of God's heart, we can't hide behind exclusivity or fear; We get to join with his extravagant love and live out of it);

 Rich in Mercy - February 4 (We are to be merciful because God is merciful; Our Father who overflows with mercy will fill us up; God - you are my source, and your love is the light of my life);

+When Troubles Come - February 5 (2 Peter 2:9; Integrity guards our souls from becoming corrupted by the ways of this world; God you are not only my leader but also my protector);

+Comfort of Kindness - February 6 (When we choose to be kind to others, we offer them a breath of fresh air without the need to be recognized or repaid; Often, the simplest gestures offered in love can bring great joy and comfort to others);